-We are a global life sciences company focused on providing innovative preparedness and response solutions addressing accidental, deliberate and naturally occurring public health threats ("PHTs").
-Our solutions include a product portfolio, a product development portfolio, and a Bioservices portfolio.
+We are a global life sciences company focused on providing innovative preparedness and response solutions addressing accidental, deliberate and naturally occurring Public Health Threats ("PHTs").
+Our solutions include a product portfolio, a product development portfolio, and a contract development and manufacturing ("CDMO") services portfolio.
 The types of PHTs we are currently addressing are focused on the following four categories:

-- chemical, biological, radiological, nuclear and explosives ("CBRNE"); - emerging infectious diseases ("EID"); - public health crises (such as the opioid crisis); and - acute, emergency and community care.
+- chemical, biological, radiological, nuclear and explosives ("CBRNE");

+- emerging infectious diseases ("EID");

+- · emerging health crises; and

+- acute, emergency and community care.